-Also known as: Rockman EXE 4 Blue Moon/Red Sun (JP)
+Also known as: Rockman EXE 4: Blue Moon and Red Sun (JP)

 This game has a bugs page

-Mega Man Battle Network 4 is the fourth game in the Battle Network series.
-It is available in two different versions: Blue Moon and Red Sun.
-This game also marked a turning point in the series's graphical direction as it updated all the main sprites to be slightly smaller and colorful.
+Mega Man Battle Network 4 marked a turning point in the Battle Network series' graphical direction, as it updated all the main sprites to be slightly smaller and more colorful.

 Nov 11 2003 21:54:47